DanielSank/sqlemon/README.rst

 SQLemon
 *******

-Suppose you're working on a project that uses Google App Engine, Google Cloud SQL, and sqlalchemy.
+Suppose we're working on a project that uses Google App Engine, Google Cloud SQL, and sqlalchemy.
 In the course of testing, deploying etc., we want to connect to a couple of databases in different ways:

 * App Engine project talking to production db

 * Local tools (like mysql client or alembic) talking to production db

-* Tests talking to local db

-* Local tools talking to local db
+* Local tools (like mysql client or alembic) talking to local db

 Getting all the connections strings etc. right is kind annoying.
 This package helps solve that problem.

-We provide two scripts:
+Scripts
+*******

+Installing `SQLemon` puts two scripts into your virtualenv's `bin/` directory:

-* ``start_cloud_proxy``: Runs the Google Cloud SQL proxy using an authentication token you downloaded when making a service account.
+* ``start_cloud_proxy``: Run the Google Cloud SQL proxy using an authentication token you downloaded when making a service account.
+See below for details about where that authentication token should be stored.

-*  ``start_mysql_client``: Runs a client on your machine, connecting either to the production server (through the proxy) or to a local test database.
+*  ``start_mysql_client``: Run MySQL client on your machine, connecting either to the production server (through the proxy) or to a local test database.

-Whether you're connecting to a cloud instance or a local server, both of these scripts decide which database to connect to by reading the evironment variable ``SQL_PROJECT_NAME``.
-This variable must match the name of the database to which you're trying to connect.
+Files
+*****

 We assume you have your project's source on your system at ``PROJECT_ROOT/``, where ``PROJECT_ROOT`` is probably something like ``~/src/<whatever>/``.